-The K-4 elementary language arts program is based on a balanced literacy approach, which integrates reading, writing, speaking, listening, and viewing and is, therefore, aligned with the New Jersey Student Learning Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects.
-These elements are integrated through the use of the Teachers College Reading and Writing Project Units of Study in Reading and Writing (2015), Wilson's Fundations (2018), and Words Their Way: Word Study for Phonics, Vocabulary, and Spelling Instruction (2008).
+The K-4 elementary language arts program integrates foundational literacy skills, reading, writing, speaking, listening, and viewing and is, therefore, aligned with the New Jersey Student Learning Standards for English Language Arts, History/Social Studies, Science, and Technical Subjects.
+These elements are integrated with the Heinemann Units of Study in Reading and Writing (2015), Wilson's Fundations (2018), and Words Their Way: Word Study for Phonics, Vocabulary, and Spelling Instruction (2008).